HMS Victory

 Copper Hull

-However, between 1800-1803, Victory underwent a significant refit, and on the 18th of May in 1803, with Samuel Sutton as his flag captain, Vice-Admiral Horatio Nelson hoisted his flag in Victory.
-Two years later, on the 21st of October, 1805, the old ship would take part in what would become her most famous moment as well as Britain’s greatest naval victory: The Battle of Trafalgar.
+Between 1800 and 1803, Victory underwent a major refit.
+On 18 May 1803, with Samuel Sutton as his flag captain, Vice-Admiral Horatio Nelson hoisted his flag aboard.
+Two years later, on 21 October 1805, the venerable ship would take part in her most famous moment, and Britain’s greatest naval triumph: the Battle of Trafalgar.

 The Battle of Trafalgar